ikhann/autoware_rosbag2_anonymizer/README.md

 autoware-rosbag2-anonymizer-split-dataset /path/to/dataset
 ```

-<ins>Step 4:</ins> Train the YOLOv8 model with the dataset.
+<ins>Step 4:</ins> Train the YOLO model with the dataset.
 You should set your configuration in `config/yolo_train.yaml` file.

 ``` shell
 python3 main.py config/yolo_train.yaml --yolo_train
 ```

-<ins>Step 5:</ins> Anonymize images in rosbags with the trained YOLOv8 model.
+<ins>Step 5:</ins> Anonymize images in rosbags with the trained YOLO model.
 You should set your configuration in `config/yolo_anonymize.yaml` file.
-If you want to anonymize your ROS2 bag file with only YOLOv8 model,
+If you want to anonymize your ROS2 bag file with only YOLO model,
 you should use following command.
 But we recommend to use the unified model for better results.
-You can follow the `Option 1` for the unified model with the YOLOv8 model trained by you.
+You can follow the `Option 1` for the unified model with the YOLO model trained by you.

 ``` shell
 python3 main.py config/yolo_anonymize.yaml --yolo_anonymize